 As the 50 Day – Moving Average uses historical data to present the upcoming trends; therefore, it is one of its drawbacks.
 Many times, the market upside and downside will become dependent on resistance levels and MA support.

 On the other hand, the market doesn’t tend to become independent of the indicators mentioned above.
 So, it is also a risky game.
-We can also say that a 50 day MA will be better for the strong market conditions.
+We can also say that a 50-day MA will be better for the strong market conditions.

-If you are going to invest in the choppy or unpredictable market, you can even lose your investment due to the historical data behavior of 50 Days MA.
+If you are going to invest in a choppy or unpredictable market, you can even lose your investment due to the historical data behavior of 50 Days MA.
 Therefore, invest at your own risk and never play blind.

 50-Day Moving Average Vs. 200-Day Moving Average